Author: Kathleen Rea

 A score between 0 to 4

 You have guessed that there is a low to moderate risk that power imbalances will negatively affect a relationship.
 Remember do not make yourself the expert on what is happening for another person.
-You have made a guess and now its time to bring up the subject by asking for their opinion on the issue.
-Have ongoing conversations about power imbalance issues with this person to further delve into the topic.
-Observe an affirmative or authentic consent practice and obtain consent each step of the way if both of you mutually decide to pursue the relationship.
+You have made a guess and it’s now time to bring up the subject by asking for their opinion and having a conversation about possible power imbalance issues.

-involves going forward with sexual activity only when a “yes” is given.
-The reasons for the “yes” can vary and can include because someone enthusiastically wants to because they want to give to their partner because they are trying to get pregnant because they want to explore an “edge” because they are a sex worker who is doing their job etc. Affirmative Consent is a practice that raises the bar.
+Observe affirmative consent practices which involve going forward with sexual activity only when a “yes” is given.
+The reasons for the “yes” can vary and can include because someone enthusiastically wants to, because they want to give to their partner, because they are trying to get pregnant, because they want to explore an “edge”, because they are a sex worker who is doing their job etc. Affirmative Consent is a practice that raises the bar.
 One does not just proceed until a “no” is expressed but one instead watches and listens for the signs of a “yes” in order to proceed.
+At its foundation, it’s always about folks agreeing to have sex because they want to (1, 2).
+This higher standard for consent practices helps reduce the chance of power abuse.

 A score between 6 to 9

-There are potentially significant power imbalance issues and it is recommended that you have a thought process (on your own) or in discussion with the party involved.
+There are potentially significant power imbalance issues and it is recommended that you have a thought process (on your own) and a discussion with the parties involved.
 You will need to arrive at a decision about whether to proceed.
 In many cases, it might be advised that you do not proceed.
 If you both mutually decide to proceed, I suggest that you create a plan together to minimize risks.
-Observe affirmative or authentic consent practices as you “new” normal if you are not already doing so.
-In cases of significant power imbalances, it is especially important to proceed step by step and only when an affirmative “yes” is given, involving proactive communication and mutual agreement.
+Observe affirmative consent practices as your “new” normal if you are not already doing so.
 A commitment to continued discussions, planning, and check-ins is advised.
 See further ideas at the end of this post about how to minimize the risk that power imbalance issues and/or patterns will cause harm.

 A score of 10 and up